rogu2/peeps-api/README.md

 Welcome to Peeps, a React JS single page application!
 Use this app to store and search your personal and professional contacts.

-This project is born out of the Software Engineering Immersive course at General Assembly Boston (formerly the WDI, Web Development Immersive) and is the client side of our first full-stack team project.

 + Client site: forthcoming
 + Client repo: https://github.com/rogu2/peeps-client
 + Server site: forthcoming